Dayes-Joseph/Dayes-Joseph/README.md

 - 👋 Hi, I’m @Dayes-Joseph
-- 👀 I’m interested in ...🙂
+- 👀 I’m interested in ...tech🙂
-- 🌱 I’m currently learning ...😁
+- 🌱 I’m currently learning ...cse😁
 - 💞️ I’m looking to collaborate on ...😄
 - 📫 How to reach me ...😂